Managing Conflict in the Workplace

 So, should we avoid these situations entirely and remain silent when alternative views seem unwelcome?

 It's natural to react defensively to opposing views, often seeing the employee raising them as a threat—and before we know it, this leads to an instinctual response of fight, flight, freeze, or fawn.
 Some of your employees will feel the urge to fight their corner or take flight and leave the situation.
-Others will freeze like a statue, hoping to not be seen or heard and avoid being drawn into conflict.
-For some, they will simply fawn and agree, in order to stop the perceived escalation.
+Others will freeze like a rabbit caught in headlights, hoping to not be seen or heard and avoid being drawn into conflict.
+For some, they will simply fawn and agree, in order to stop the perceived escalation and feeling uncomfortable.

 Welcoming Conflict

-Yet, recognising conflict as an opportunity rather than a threat is crucial.
+Yet, recognising conflict as an opportunity rather than a threat is crucial, and a helpful way to positively reframe the situation.
 Conflict should not be feared but welcomed under certain conditions and used to harvest the passion all parties have and focus it towards finding the best solution.
 When conflict is used creatively and deliberately, it can spark innovation and deliver better solutions.

 Consider these three benefits which may help you to reframe your view of conflict in the workplace from solely negative to potentially positive: